PrabirY/Javascript-learning/README.md

 # Javascript-learning
-A code repo of Javascript Learning
+A code repo for Javascript Learning